 As noted previously, synchronization to pulse trains is seen in numerous species (e.g., fireflies and frogs).
-BPS, in contrast, typically involves extracting a regular beat from signals rich in rhythmic and/or melodic complexity (e.g., real music).
-Hence demonstration of animal synchronization with metronome-like stimuli, while interesting, is not a strong demonstration of BPS (cf. Table 1).
+BPS, in contrast, typically involves extracting a regular beat from signals rich in rhythmic and melodic complexity (e.g., real music).
+Hence demonstration of animal synchronization with metronome-like stimuli, while interesting, is not the same as demonstrating BPS (cf. Table 1).

-Conversely, if an animal demonstrates BPS, there is no guarantee that the same animal would synchronize with metronome-like stimuli.
+Conversely, if an animal demonstrates BPS there is no guarantee that the same animal would synchronize with metronome-like stimuli.
 While the ability to synchronize to simple pulse trains is implied by BPS, such behavior may not be easy to elicit if the pulse trains do not sustain the animal's interest or attention.

-How Flexible Is the Tempo of the Animal's Rhythmic Movements?
+3. How flexible is the tempo of the animal's rhythmic movements?

 A key feature of BPS is tempo flexibility.
 Humans adjust the tempo of their rhythmic movements (e.g., foot taps) to synchronize with music across a wide range of tempi.
-Hence if an animal synchronizes its movements to a musical beat, it is important to establish whether it can adjust its tempo to synchronize with music at different tempi.
+Hence if an animal synchronizes its movements to a musical beat, it is important to establish whether it can adjust the tempo of its movements when the music is played at different tempi.
 The use of different tempi also rules out coincidental matches between the musical tempo and the animal's natural frequency of movement.